MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 java.lang.ArrayIndexOutOfBoundsException when using a pointer
 -----------------------------------------------------------------------

-If you encounter a stack trace like the following, you are trying to access an adress outside of the linear memory, which results in an out-of-bounds exception.
+If you encounter a stack trace like the following, you are trying to access an address outside of the linear memory, which results in an out-of-bounds exception.

 .. code:: console